American Rescue Plan Grants to Support Survivors of Sexual Assault

 Webinar on the FVPSA ARP Supplemental Funding to Support Survivors of Sexual Assault Grant Program RFP

-ICJI’s Victim Services Division is conducting a webinar on the FVPSA ARP Supplemental Funding to Support Survivors of Sexual Assault Grant Program RFP.
-The webinar will include a basic overview of the program, important highlights and what to know before applying.
-There will also be an opportunity to ask questions from the division.
+ICJI’s Victim Services Division conducted a webinar on the FVPSA ARP Supplemental Funding to Support Survivors of Sexual Assault Grant Program RFP.
+The webinar included a basic overview of the program, important highlights and what to know before applying.
+There was also be an opportunity to ask questions from the division.
 Registration is not required.

 TRAINING HUB: For additional webinars on topics ranging from grant writing tips to filling out the Subgrantee Basic Budget form, click here.